Spot Idli Recipe (Hyderabadi Street Style)

 - Add chili powder, idli podi, and cilantro, and saute for 30-40 seconds.

-- Divide the masala into 4 equal parts and place the mounds in opposite corners of the pan.
+- Divide the masala into four equal parts and place the mounds in opposite corners of the pan.
+Leave a little gap between each mound so the idlis don’t merge.

-- Pour 2-3 tablespoons of idli batter over each masala mound.
+- Pour 2-3 tablespoon of room-temperature idli batter over each masala mound.
+The batter will spread slightly and begin to form small bubbles.

 - Reduce the heat to medium.

-- Remove the lid and flip the mounds using a large, flat ladle or a silicon spatula.
+- Remove the lid and flip the mounds using a large, flat ladle or a silicone spatula.
+The masala side should now be facing up.

 - Drizzle a little ghee on top and serve immediately.